 Our aim is to include all pupils in all our school activities independent of their special need or outstanding behaviour, if they are immigrants or locals.
 That is why most pupils work autonomously along an individual schedule.
 Our staff likes to profit from locations out of school for our pupils' learning progress.

-A special lesson is our Erasmus-lesson when once a week all kids work together to advance the tasks of our actual Erasmus-project with Estonia and Finland.
-They work in small groups (4-5) of mixed-age pupils out of 3 or 4 classes from 1st to 4th grade.
-From time to time we all meet in a plenary lesson to exchange results, to practise common work and project tasks.
+A special lesson is our Erasmus-lesson - first installed during our Comenius-projects - when once a week all kids worked together to advance the tasks of our last Erasmus-project with Estonia and Finland.
+They worked in small groups (4-5) of mixed-age pupils out of 3 or 4 classes from 1st to 4th grade.
+From time to time we all met in plenary lessons to exchange results, to practise common work and project tasks.
 When hosting guests of other or our partner schools, we also come together for a welcome with our school song.